 The Good Book says that above all else, we are to guard our hearts, for everything flows from the heart.
 It also says that our hearts are deceitful.
 We are amazingly gifted at conning ourselves and believing our own press.
 That is why King David prayed: ‘Search me, O God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me and lead me in the way everlasting.’
 King David was known as a man after God’s heart.
 I want to be like King David, to have an open heart and an open mind to the Father’s heart of love.

-For twenty-five years, St. Simon’s NV has been offering annual Renewal Missions bringing in top Renewal speakers from across North America and around the world.
+For twenty-five years, St. Simon’s NV offered annual Renewal Missions bringing in top Renewal speakers from across North America and around the world.
 Renewal is about connecting our heart and head, about deepening intimacy with our maker and one another.
-We are so grateful this past Feb 24th-26th as Rev Dr Bob Grant from South Carolina led us in a journey of heart-felt renewal through the Holy Spirit.

 This Valentine’s Day, my prayer is that each of us may come out of hiding and share our heart with God and with those we care for.